haidargit/Java_SortingNames/README.md

 ```
 ✅  No need 'specific IDEs'.
 Feel free to use any text editor to open the project folder.

-✅  Straightforward and easy to use.
-Since we don't do repeated activities such as starting, stop,
+✅  Straightforward and easy to use. **Since we don't do repetitive activities such as start, stop,**
-    or even restart local server for this app project.
+**or even restart the local server for this app project.**

 ✅  We check the application result on the Command Prompt / terminal by using java command
     (you'll see it on below)